Dealing with Anxiety or Depression? Let Us Help

 - Ask the hospital discharge planner to help set up an appointment with a BH counselor following your stay.

-- If in-person is not for you, telehealth telephonic or video consultations are available through our telehealth vendor, DialCare® anytime, day or night.
-Get yourself back on track, call within 30 days following your inpatient stay.
-It’s easy, just download the mobile app or register rcbp.telemedsimplified.com.
-Once registered, you can request a consult with a mental health professional both through the app or through member.dialcare.com.
-Need assistance signing up, call DialCare at 833-795-7783.
+- If in-person is not for you, telehealth telephonic or video consultations are available through our telehealth vendors, DialCare® and Teladoc Health® anytime, day or night.
+Get yourself back on track – call within 30 days following your inpatient stay.
+It’s easy, visit DialCare at rcbp.telemedsimplified.com or Teladoc Health at Teladoc.com/Aetna.
+Once registered, you can request a consult with a mental health professional.
+Need assistance signing up?
+Call DialCare at 1-833-795-7783 or Teladoc Health at 1-855-835-2362.

 - AbleTo is available for a phone or video consultation, just go RCBP’s Find a Provider and access wellness links for information.